Purvita99/Bank-Marketing_term-deposit-prediction/README.md

 2) Use ROC curve to decide the threshold for decision.
 3) Use precision and recall as a metric for classification.
 ## Meeting 4:
- 1) Apply concepts like Random Forest and  SVM
+ 1) Apply concepts Random Forest and  SVM